Hexen II: Hammer of Thyrion 1.4.3

 -paltex Enable 8 bit (palettized) textures: saves video

-memory on old low-memory 3D accelerators if the
+memory on *very* old low-memory 3D accelerators

-set from the menu)
+set from the menu.)

 -nomtex Disable multitexture detection/usage

--3dfxgamma Special gamma support for old Voodoo1/2/Rush
+-no3dfxgamma Disable special gamma support for Voodoo1/2/Rush

 -sndoss Use OSS for audio (default)